 - Other Apps

 After many years of resisting, I recently jumped into the world of cell phone ownership and purchased the new LG Eve GW620.
 It's the first Android phone from LG and Canada is one of the first countries in the world to receive it.
 I'm not a big talker, but I wanted the phone for the 3G data access and the ability to run different apps.
 I already own a 32GB iPod Touch so the natural transition would have been to get an iPhone 3GS.
 However, restrictive Apple policies (regarding their products and App store) as well as the high cost of the iPhone ($300 for the 32GB, even with a 3-year contract) turned me off.
 The LG Eve GW620 cost $50 with a 3-year contract but I got it basically for free because it came from Costco with a $75 gift card and a car charger as a bonus.
 Rogers has a current promotion right now selling the Eve for $0.99 with no activation fee and a $50 gift card.
 A much better value than the iPhone where no bonuses or deals are offered.
-The Android market isn't a
+The Android market isn't as e

 - Other Apps